agateau/cookiecutter-qt-app/README.md

 ## What is this?

-This is a [cookiecutter][] to build Qt applications, based on my own preferences.
+[Cookiecutter][cookiecutter] is a command-line tool to create projects from project templates.
+This repository contains a template to build a Qt application.

 [cookiecutter]: https://github.com/audreyr/cookiecutter

-The goal of this cookiecutter is to make it easier to create real-world, stand-alone applications, installable on Linux, macOS and Windows.

-Real-world applications means that out of the box you get:

-- Support for translations
-- Creation of packages/installers for all platforms (WIP, see below)
+The application created with this template is not a simple "Hello World", the goal is to produce a useful base for a "real world" application.

+By "real world" I mean the application comes with:

+- Translation support
+- Installing data files, and code to find them on the disk
 - Desktop shortcuts
 - Unit-testing, using [Catch2][]
+- Packages/installers for Linux, macOS and Windows (WIP, see below)
 - Code formatting, using clang-format (TODO)

 [Catch2]: https://github.com/catchorg/Catch2